 In 1855, following the country's most brutal epidemic of Yellow Fever, a group of Jewish New Orleanians organized themselves as the Association for the Relief of Jewish Widows and Orphans to provide a permanent refuge for the neediest among them.
-During its first 32-years of operation, the Home for Jewish Widows and Orphans occupied the southwest corner of Jackson Avenue at Chippewa Street, where the original iron fenceposts still stand today.
+During its first 32-years of operation, the Home for Jewish Widows and Orphans occupied the southwest corner of Jackson Avenue at Chippewa Street, where some of the original iron fenceposts still stand today.

 By 1887, demand exceeded the capacity of the first building, reflecting increasing Eastern European immigration and the admission of children from seven Southern states pursuant to the Home's affiliation with B'nai B'rith beginning a decade earlier.
 The Association, buoyed by the growing prosperity of New Orleans's Jewish community, erected a new and larger building on gracious tree-lined St. Charles Avenue.
-Proclaimed a "magnificent monument to Hebrew benevolence," the ornate facade and well-appointed public spaces of the Jewish Orphans Home (as it was called after it stopped admitting widows in 1890) presented a stunning contrast to the humble origins of its young residents and an inspiring symbol of what each could -- and indeed many of them did -- achieve.
+Proclaimed a "magnificent monument to Hebrew benevolence," the ornate facade and well-appointed public spaces of the Jewish Orphans' Home (as it was called after it stopped admitting widows in the 1880s) presented a stunning contrast to the humble origins of its young residents and an inspiring symbol of what each could -- and many of them did -- achieve.
 In addition to a Reform Jewish education, and a progressive system of self-government, the Home sought to provide its wards a robust, secular education.
-In 1903, the Home founded what is now known as the Isidore Newman School to educate its wards alongside children from some of the City's wealthiest families.
+In 1903, the Home founded what is now known as the Isidore Newman School to educate its wards alongside children from the City's wealthiest families.